vercel/next.js/examples/with-external-scoped-css/README.md

 ## Scoped Style with external CSS file
-The motivation for this example is using scoped css from external files and in the end generate a compiled `.css` on static to use in the final application.
+The motivation for this example is using scoped css from external files and in the end generate a compiled static `.css` file to use in production..

 #### Running That